biography

 Julie Gough

 Julie Gough is an installation, sound, and video artist, writer, and a curator of First People’s Art and Culture at the Tasmanian Museum and Art Gallery in Hobart.
-Gough’s research and art practice involves uncovering and re-presenting subsumed and often conflicting histories often referring to herher family’s experiences as Tasmanian Aboriginal people.
-She was born in Melbourne, Victoria (Australia) in 1965, and has lived mostly in Tasmania since the end of 1993.
+Gough’s research and art practice involves uncovering and re-presenting subsumed and often conflicting histories often referring to her family’s experiences as Tasmanian Aboriginal people.
+Julie is Trawlwoolway through her maternal family, and her Traditional homeland is Tebrikunna in far north eastern Lutruwita / Tasmania, her Briggs-Johnson-Gower family have lived in the Latrobe / East Devonport region of the island since the 1840s.
 Julie’s paternal heritage is mostly Scottish and Irish.
-Julie is Trawlwoolway through her maternal family, and her Traditional homeland is Tebrikunna in far north eastern Lutruwita / Tasmania, her Briggs-Johnson-Gower family have lived in the Latrobe / East Devonport region of the island since the 1840s.

 Julie holds a PhD from the University of Tasmania (2001), Masters degree (Visual Arts) University of London (Goldsmiths College)(1998), BA (Visual Arts) Curtin University West Australia (1994), BA Honours (Visual Arts) First Class, University of Tasmania (1995) and BA (Prehistory/ English Literature), University of West Australia (1987).